 Your goal is to make it easy for the person calling!

-A Great Example Of How You Should List Your Resumes (Definitely Do This!)
+A Great Example Of How You Should List Your References (Definitely Do This!)

 Boom!
 Look how awesome that is.